 You know that old, mismatched side tables just weren’t going to work in a newly renovated guest bedroom.
 We wanted matching tables that also matched the stain colors of our triangle brackets and bookshelf above the bed.

-This DIY mid century modern side table is easy to reconstruct using the instructions in the how-to card in this post, but let’s dive into some of the details!
+This DIY mid century modern side table is easy to reconstruct using the instructions in this post and with our woodworking plans, but let’s dive into some of the details!

 In case you missed it, check out the guest bedroom design plan here!